 Other poems for the sons of Martha

 Surprisingly, Kipling wrote other poems about engineers, too.
 “Sappers” honors the hard and dangerous work of the Royal Engineers.
-They’re the ones who lay the tracks for the trains that transport the troops, build the roads, and lay the telegraph lines.
+They’re the ones who lay the tracks for the trains that transport the troops, build the roads, remove landmines, and lay the telegraph lines.
 Even so, according to Kipling, they don’t get the pay or the respect they deserve.

 Of all Kipling’s poems about engineering, “McAndrew’s Hymn” is the one I most easily relate to.
 My father, a retired naval officer, was a mechanical engineer.
 Throughout my childhood and well beyond, whenever we boarded a vessel of any size we’d always end up in the engine room–its beating heart as far as he was concerned.
 “McAndrews’ Hymn” gives voice to the late-night meditations of a Scots marine engineer on life, Calvinism, and engines.